Help Center

 Forms (Legacy)

+This is a legacy form builder functionality that will be updated only for critical bug fixes.
+The JetFormBuilder plugin provides the latest updates with the new form features.
 After activation, the Forms tab will be added to the JetEngine submenu.
-In this submenu, you can create new forms and edit existing ones.
-This module also adds a new widget to the Elementor to display previously created forms.
+In this submenu, one can create new forms and edit existing ones.
+This module also adds a new widget/block/element to the corresponding editor to display previously created forms.
+More details about customization of the form layouts are presented in the How to Create a Form Layout tutorial.

 Listing Grid injections

-This option allows you to use different Listing Templates within one Listing Grid widget.
+This option allows you to use different Listing Templates within one Listing Grid widget/block/element.
+More information about this widget can be found in the How to Use Alternative Listing Template Functionality in Listing Grid tutorial.

 Profile Builder

-This module allows you to create a personal user’s account page on your website or users’ public profiles similar to social media profiles.
+This module is intended to create a personal user’s account page on your website or users’ public profiles similar to social media profiles.
+After activation, the Profile Builder tab will be added to the JetEngine submenu.
+This feature is explained in the User Profile Builder Overview tutorial.

 Maps Listings